boolean0/cpp-chess/README.md

 git checkout main

-git branch -b new-branch-name main
+git checkout -b new-branch-name main

 --do your stuff in the branch--